John Leezer

 John W. Leezer (c.
 1873 – August 8, 1938) was an American cinematographer active during the silent era.
 He is credited with shooting at least thirty-three films for Paramount Pictures, Fine Arts, the Brentwood Film Corporation, and Robertson-Cole Pictures, among others.

+Biography

+Leezer moved to Hollywood in 1912 to work as a photographer for D. W. Griffith.

+Leezer had three children, Dorothy, Marion and Arthur.
+He lived for a time in Vista and in his last few years lived in Carlsbad.
+He died following a heart attack at his home in Carlsbad on August 8, 1938.